OIC.9 - Oncologic Imaging Course 2019

 - improve the learner’s skills and help when interpreting radiology studies and clinical situations.

-The target audience includes diagnostic radiologists, medical oncologists, oncologic surgeons and radiation oncologists - all of whom heavily rely upon diagnostic imaging in their management of cancer patients.
-All course attendees must be fully qualified medical specialists.
+The target audience includes diagnostic radiologists, nuclear medicine physicians, medical oncologists, oncologic surgeons and radiation oncologists - all of whom heavily rely upon diagnostic imaging in their management of cancer patients.
+Attendees ranging from residents to more senior ones will benefit from learning and/or refreshing their knowledge base in oncologic imaging - of interest and importance to doctors of all levels.

 - Access to all lectures